 This process will help to raise awareness of the programme throughout the school, whereby results of the review can be publicised by means of a notice board, school newsletter, or through assembly or public announcements.
 It is important that the students are involved in the review process, and the Eco-Coordinator should ensure that the Eco-Committee works as closely as possible with the wider school community to carry out the Review.
 It is imperative that as many students as possible participate at every stage.

 Complete the Environmental Review which is relevant to your

-It is recommended that an Environmental Review be carried out on an annual basis in order to measure and evaluate the continuing progress of the school's environmental performance.
+The Eco-Committee should carry out an Environmental Review on an annual basis to measure and evaluate the continuing progress of the school's environmental performance.

 It is very important to quantify your review using a unit of environmental performance that is applicable to your school, e.g. number/volume of bins going to landfill weekly, monthly utility meter readings, average cost of water consumption per pupil per month, etc. You can use this indicator throughout the Eco-Schools programme as a benchmark against which future monitoring can be compared.
-It is important that measuring your progress becomes an intrinsic part of school life.
+Ideally, measuring your progress will become an intrinsic part of school life.
 This information is required to complete your Green Flag Award application form.

 Once you have completed your Environmental Review, you should use the results obtained to go on to Element 3 - The Action Plan